This Lime Green Jello Salad may have some interesting ingredients but once you try it you will want to serve it all the time.

 I say experiment because we liked our classics.

-My mother listed the ingredients and I raised and eyebrow.
+My mother listed the ingredients and I raised an eyebrow.

 But I ate a square of that salad and I was hooked.

-After everyone left the table, my friend Matt (my mom always invited the strays over for holidays) and I sat finishing the Jello salad right from the pan.
+After everyone left the table, my friend Matt and I sat finishing the Jello salad right from the pan.

-And with that Green Jello Salad became a staple that was at the table every Easter.
+And with that Lime Green Jello Salad became a staple that was at the table every Easter.

 It is one of the few things I will only make once a year.